vmware-archive/kubeless/docs/building-functions.md

-# Kubeless building process for functions
+# Build process for functions

 > **Warning**: This feature is still under heavy development

 Kubeless includes a way of building and storing functions as docker images.
 This can be used to:

- - Persistent function storage.
+ - Persist function: Functions now become docker images that can be safely stored in a docker registry.
- - Speed the process of redeploying the same function.
-This is specicially useful for scalling your function.
+ - Speed up the process of redeploying the same function.
+This is specicially useful for scaling up your function.
  - Generate immutable function deployments.
 Once a function image is generated, the same image will be used every time the function is used.

 ## Setup the build process

 In order to setup the build process the only steps needed are:

- 1. Generate a Kubernetes [secret](https://kubernetes.io/docs/concepts/configuration/secret) with the credentials required to push images to the docker registry and enable the build st. In order to do so, `kubectl` has an utility that allows you to create this secret in just one command:
+ - Generate a Kubernetes [secret](https://kubernetes.io/docs/concepts/configuration/secret) with the credentials required to push images to the docker registry and enable the build st. In order to do so, `kubectl` has an utility that allows you to create this secret in just one command:

 | **Note**: The command below will generate the correct secret only if the version of `kubectl` is 1.9+